Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

 \begin{small}

 \end{small}

 A {\em data value} is the value of an attribute or the content of a text node.
 Here, all data values are considered as strings.
-If an XPath expression selects only data values, i.e., its final location step is the attribute-axis or a text() test, then we call it a {\em value expression}.
+If an XPath expression selects only data values then we call it {\em value expression}.
+In our fragment, $p$ is a value expression if its last axis is the attribute axis or the text() test.
+Inside of a filter we call ``self'' (and ``.'') a value expression if the last axis to the left of the filter is a value expression.
 Our XPath fragment (``Core+''), consists of Core XPath plus the following data value comparisons which may appear inside filters (that is, may be generated by the nonterminal Pred of above).
-Let $w$ be a string and $p$ a value expression; if $p$ equals . (dot) or self and the XPath expression to the left of the filter is a value expression, then $p$ is a value expression as well. \begin{itemize} \item $p$ = $w$ (equality): tests if a string selected by $p$ is equal to $w$. \item contains$(w,p)$: tests if the string $w$ is contained in a string selected by $p$. \item starts-with$(p,w)$: tests if the string $w$ is a prefix of a string selected by $p$. \end{itemize}
+Let $w$ be a string and $p$ a value expression. \begin{itemize} \item $p$ = $w$ (equality): tests if the string $w$ is equal to a string selected by $p$. \item contains$(p,w)$: tests if the string $w$ is contained in a string selected by $p$. \item starts-with$(p,w)$: tests if the string $w$ is a prefix of a string selected by $p$. \end{itemize}